tom-seddon/ghouls-revenge/docs/build.md

 # Build

-Instructions for building your own copy of Ghouls Revenge.
+Instructions for building your own copy of Ghouls: Revenge.

 ## Prerequisites